valory-xyz/open-autonomy/docs/guides/code_fsm_app_skill.md

 This guide covers step 3 of the [development process](./overview_of_the_development_process.md).
 You will learn how to use the {{fsm_app}} scaffold tool to transform an FSM specification into template classes for the {{fsm_app}} skill, and identify what methods you need to implement to have a functional skill.

-You must ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
+You must ensure that your machine satisfies the framework requirements and that you have [set up the framework](./set_up.md#set-up-the-framework) and [a local registry](./set_up.md#set-up-the-local-registry).
 As a result you should have a Pipenv workspace folder with a local registry (`./packages`) in it.

 ## Step-by-step instructions

 1. **Generate the {{fsm_app}} template classes.** Place the FSM specification `fsm_specification.yaml` [that you have created in the previous step](./draft_service_idea_and_define_fsm_specification.md#define-the-fsm-specification) in the workspace folder.
 Use the scaffold tool to generate an {{fsm_app}} with template classes:

     ```bash
-    autonomy scaffold -tlr fsm your_fsm_app_name --spec fsm_specification.yaml
+    autonomy scaffold -tlr fsm your_fsm_app --spec fsm_specification.yaml
     ```

     This command will download the required packages to the local registry, and generate the {{fsm_app}} skill with a template for the [required classes](../key_concepts/fsm_app_introduction.md).
 The `-tlr` flag indicates that the {{fsm_app}} skill will be generated in the local registry (`./packages`).
 The actual path will be

     ```
-    workspace_folder/packages/your_name/skills/your_fsm_app_name/
+    ./packages/your_name/skills/your_fsm_app/
     ```

     You can explore this path and take a look at the generated classes.